konimarti/toml.c3l/README.md

 ### Usage

-TOML config files can be parsed from either a `String` or a `InStream` variables.
+TOML config files can be parsed from either a `String` or a `InStream` variable.

-* Read data from `String s`:
+Read data from `String s`:
 ```
 Config c = toml::from_string(s)!;
 defer c.free();
 ```

-* Read data from `InStream in`:
+Read data from `InStream in`:
 ```
 Config c = toml::from_stream(in)!;
 defer c.free();
 ```

-* Config values can be acces with a dotted key notation.
+Config values can be acces with a dotted key notation.

-In the following TOML example config,
+Consider the following TOML config example:
 ```cpp
 [fruit]
 color = 0x3AA832
 ```
-the `color` value can be obtained with `c.get("fruit.color")`.
+The `color` value can be obtained with `c.get("fruit.color")`.
 The get function returns a `std::collections::Object`.